GSA/catalog-app/README.md

 ## Other Useful Commands
 Once running you can use either/both [docker commands](https://docs.docker.com/engine/reference/commandline/cli/) or [docker-compose commands](https://docs.docker.com/compose/reference/) to manage running containers.
-This needs to be performed atleast once to create a CKAN sysadmin. *If you are running docker as root you may need to ADD `sudo` before these commands*
+This needs to be performed at least once to create a CKAN sysadmin. *If you are running docker as root you may need to ADD `sudo` before these commands*

 >NOTE: docker and docker-compose have different synthax for their commands - even though some commands do functionally the same thing.
 As a general rule use `--help` (ex. `docker --help` or `docker-compose --help` after any proposed command to see it's expected format.